nicoverbruggen/NickelTypeFix/ABOUT.md

 ## Firmware tolerance & safety

-- The in-memory anchors were verified present and byte-identical in real 4.38 and 4.45 firmware `libQtGui`/`libQtWebKit`, even though those libraries otherwise diverge, so the same patches hold across the device line.
-If a future build re-encodes the target, the anchor simply won't match and the fix sits out.
+- The justification anchors (Fixes 3, 4) were verified present and byte-identical in real 4.38 and 4.45 firmware `libQtGui`/`libQtWebKit`, even though those libraries otherwise diverge, so the same patches hold across the device line; the letter-spacing anchor (Fix 5) is verified on 4.45.
+All are located by pattern, so if a future build re-encodes the target, the anchor simply won't match and the fix sits out.
-- The hooks (Fixes 1, 2, and 5) bind exact symbols and are `optional`; a rename makes that fix inert.
+- The hooks (Fixes 1, 2, and 6) bind exact symbols and are `optional`; a rename makes that fix inert.
 - The whole mod is inert on 5.x firmware (Qt6 / Chromium; NickelHook doesn't load there).
 - Logging is quiet by default: a healthy boot writes nothing to `nickel-type-fix.log`.
 Problems (a fix that can't apply, a failed write, a safety trip, a mistake in the config file) are always logged, and a config mistake also switches full verbose logging on for that boot.
 Set `ntf_log:1` to log everything, so a single boot shows which fixes engaged.
 - Nothing is written to any device library on disk; a boot without the mod is stock.